open-contracting/standard/standard/docs/en/support/governance.md

 ## Translation and localization policy

-The standard is translated in line with the [latest version of the translation and localization policy](https://docs.google.com/document/d/1GLwWTpgDDkKmMr1hZE4D75LI8VQtFiD0VA7TF_FvY_Q/view).
+The standard is translated and localized in line with the [latest version of the translation and localization policy](https://docs.google.com/document/d/1GLwWTpgDDkKmMr1hZE4D75LI8VQtFiD0VA7TF_FvY_Q/view).

 ## Support policy